datacarpentry/python-socialsci/_episodes/02-basics.md

 There are many more data types available, a full list is available in the [Python documentation](https://docs.python.org/3/).
 We will be looking a few of them later on.

-## Simple arithmetic operations
+## Arithmetic operations

 For now we will stick with the numeric types and do some arithmetic.

 All of the usual arithmetic operators are available.

 In the examples below we also introduce the Python comment symbol `#`.
 Anything to the right of the `#` symbol is treated as a comment.
-To a large extent using Markdown cells in a notebook reduces the need for comments in the code, but occasionally they can be useful. - Don't overdo them.
+To a large extent using Markdown cells in a notebook reduces the need for comments in the code in a notebook, but occasionally they can be useful.

-We also make use of the built-in `print()` function.
+We also make use of the built-in `print()` function, which displays formatted text.

 ~~~
 print("a =", a, "and b =" , b)